vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 You can optionally specify one or more container networks.
 Container networks allow containers to directly attach to a network without having to route through the VCH via network address translation (NAT).
 Container networks that you add by using the `--container-network` option appear when you run the `docker network ls` command.
 These networks are available for use by containers.
 Containers that use these networks are directly attached to the container network, and do not go through the VCH or share the public IP of the VCH.

-If you use shared NFS data volumes as volumes stores, it is recommended to make the NFS target accessible by the container network.
+If you use shared NFS share points as volumes stores, it is recommended to make the NFS target accessible by the container network.
 If you use NFS volume stores and you do not specify a container network, containers use NAT to route traffic to the NFS target through the VCH endpoint VM.
 This can create potential bottlenecks and a single point of failure.

 **IMPORTANT**: For security reasons, whenever possible, use separate port groups for the container network and the management network.